SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: constantsAndVariables

    -> println("The current value of friendlyWelcome is \(friendlyWelcome)")
-   <- The current value of friendlyWelcome is 👋, 🌎
+   <- The current value of friendlyWelcome is Bonjour!

 .. note::